MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 - There's no migration of your changes between template versions.

--  The Power BI model doesn't adjust the timezone based on a user's location or locale.
-A value of 09:00 loaded into the model in the USA displays as 09:00 wherever the report is opened or viewed.
+-  The Power BI model doesn't adjust the timezone based on a user's location or locale and will be displayed in UTC timezone.